SceneFormer: Indoor Scene Generation with Transformers: Related Work

 \section{Related Work}

-\paragraph{Room-shape Conditional Scene Generation} Previous works employ various scene representations - graphs, images, and other structures such as matrices.

-\subparagraph{Graph-based methods} A natural representation of a scene is a graph \cite{zhou2019scenegraphnet, luo2020end, purkait2019learning}, where each object is a node, and an edge is a relation between objects such as `is next to` or `is on top of`.
+\paragraph{Graph-based 3D Scene Generation.} A natural representation of a scene is a graph \cite{zhou2019scenegraphnet, luo2020end, purkait2019learning}, where each object is a node, and an edge is a relation between objects (e.g., `is next to`, `is on top of`).
 Features of the room such as walls, doors and windows can be represented as nodes of the graph \cite{wang2019planit}.
 This gives a simple method for conditioning -- when the model is autoregressive on the graph and is able to generate one node at a time, the input is initialized with the required object nodes and then repeatedly expanded using the model.
 Such a representation lends itself well to processing with graph convolutional networks \cite{kipf2017semi}.

-\subparagraph{Image-based Methods} A scene can be represented by a top down view of the objects, walls and floor \cite{ritchie2019fast, wang2018deep}.
-The walls and floor can be represented by binary images.
-Object categories, orientations and other properties can be represented by continuous or discrete numbers.
-This method can be used to represent arbitrary room shapes and sizes, by normalizing the room dimensions to a known maximum dimension along each axis.
-An image representation can take advantage of modern CNN architectures such as the ResNet \cite{he2016deep}.

-\subparagraph{Other methods} A scene can also be represented as a matrix \cite{zhang2020deep} of objects in each category or a hierarchy \cite{li2019grains} of objects.
+A scene can also be represented as a matrix of objects in each category \cite{zhang2020deep} or a hierarchy of objects \cite{li2019grains}.
 Next, an appropriate encoder-decoder or other model is used to generate an output scene in the same format.
+Other methods place objects with a Bayesian model \cite{liang2017automatic}, or model object properties with probability distributions learned from the data \cite{henderson2017automatic, merrell2011interactive}.
+Yet other works condition on full 3D scans \cite{kermani2016learning}, or focus on fine-grained and smaller objects such as a table with multiple objects on it \cite{fisher2012example}.
 However, these methods require complex optimization and post-processing steps to obtain realistic scenes.
 This may be in the form of a discriminative loss, linear programming or other heuristics that are specific to the task.
 In contrast, we use only the cross-entropy loss for classification that is both conceptually simpler and easier to optimize.

+\paragraph{Scene Generation from an Image.} A scene can be represented by a top down view of the objects, walls, and floor \cite{ritchie2019fast, wang2018deep}. \cite{ritchie2019fast} and \cite{wang2018deep} predict the walls and floors as binary images, and object properties by their continuous or discrete values.
+This can be used to represent arbitrary room shapes and sizes, by normalizing the room dimensions to a known maximum dimension along each axis.
+Image representations can take advantage of modern CNN architectures such as ResNet~\cite{he2016deep}.